Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: The Blockchain Setting and Platform Revenue

-Since the winner pays $u_w^*-u_l^*$ in Timeboost equilibrium, all arbitrageurs receive a equilibrium payoff of $u_l^*$.
-The division of the surplus value $V$ between arbitrageurs and sequencer,\footnote{Similarly to gas fees, Timeboost auction proceeds go to the Arbitrum DAO.} denoted by components $W^*_{tb}$ and $R^*_{tb}$, respectively, is
+Since the winner pays $u_w^*-u_l^*$ in Timeboost equilibrium, all arbitrageurs receive an equilibrium payoff of $u_l^*$.
+The division of the surplus value $V$ between arbitrageurs and sequencer, denoted by components $W^*_A$ and $R^*_A$, respectively, is

 \begin{proposition} Arbitrageurs send fewer total transactions and the sequencer earns more revenue in equilibrium under Timeboost than in the baseline setting, i.e.\ $K^*_{tb} < K^*$ and $R^*_{tb} > R^*$. \end{proposition}